What Clients Regret After Renovating in NYC (Real Cases)

 “We Were Under So Much Pressure to Decide”

-A client who has been in temporary housing for five months, well past the duration they anticipated, reaches the material selection phase of their renovation with a deadline that is now genuinely urgent.
+A client who has been in temporary housing for five months, well past the duration they anticipated, reaches the material selection phase with a deadline that is now genuinely urgent.
 The contractor needs tile selected by Friday or the schedule slips another three weeks.
 The countertop template is happening Monday regardless of what stone is chosen.

 The client walks into the stone yard, looks at fifteen slabs, picks one that seems right, and moves on.
 They make the tile selection from a reduced set of options that can be delivered in time.
 The hardware is chosen from in-stock rather than special-order, which eliminates several options that were more consistent with the original design intent.